Guide to Carrier Blends & Care

 Silk wraps feel very luxurious.
 Silk is one of the strongest natural fibres, and is very supportive.
 Wraps with silk in them are suitable for both warm and cool weather wrapping.
 Silk wicks moisture which means it can keep you comfortable in warm weather.
 Silk also keeps warm air circulating close to the skin in cool weather due to its low conductivity.
 Silk has low elasticity, so it lacks ‘bounce’ when compared to other blends available.

 Merino is breathable in summer, insulating in winter, yet exceptionally soft and lightweight.
 A special technique that removes the scales from the merino wool so that it can’t felt is used for our superwash merino’s.
-Therefor superwash merino is easycare.
+Therefore superwash merino is easycare.

 Our Seaweed yarn is made of Seacell, which is a cellulose fiber that serves as a host for the seaweed, and therefore also contains the seaweed’s revitalizing properties for the skin.
-We spin the seaweed together with silk, this combination is the ultimate luxury for a cool touch, shiny and smooth but cushy wrap that is especially very comfortable in summer.
+We spin the seaweed together with silk, this combination is the ultimate luxury for a cool touch, shiny and smooth but cushy wrap or ring sling that is especially very comfortable in summer.

 Hand Wash Only